the-programmers-hangout/website/src/content/spotlights/what-is-tailwind.md

   - Tailwind’s build system produces a minimal size CSS bundle that only contains the classes actually used in your HTML, making it lighter than alternatives
 - Enables quick iteration and fast prototyping

 You may still be wondering "Okay, but why Tailwind?
 It goes against what I've learned."
-You can read Adam Wathan's (author of Tailwind) blog post here https://adamwathan.me/css-utility-classes-and-separation-of-concerns But tldr you've probably learned a way that basically creates a 1:1 mapping of HTML elements to CSS classes.
+You can read Adam Wathan's (author of Tailwind) [blog post](https://adamwathan.me/css-utility-classes-and-separation-of-concerns).
+TLDR you've probably learned a way that basically creates a 1:1 mapping of HTML elements to CSS classes.
 It's painful to work in such a codebase and your CSS file is needlessly huge.
 A major problem with this is that it doesn't allow for easy reuse of styles to build more complex or similar components.

 Utility classes are content agnostic and sane to compose (use together to build something greater).
 In Wathan's words: "amazing thing about this is that before you know it, you can build entirely new UI components without writing any new CSS".
 Your utility classes can be composed in a way that aligns to your design system, allowing you to move faster and stay aligned with designs.
 We'll take a look at this later.

-**What does code using Tailwind look like?**
+## What does code using Tailwind look like?

 Let’s say you want to create a Toast that looks like:

 ![Image of Toast Component](https://i.imgur.com/srVxaLa.png)